joejag/techblog/_posts/2018-01-28-bdd-acquisition-models.md

 I've seen __process driven__ work wonders, and I've seen __tooling driven__ hamstring teams.
 If you came to BDD via tooling driven then you are in a good place to start looking at testing throughout your process.
 I wouldn't recommend staying where you are.

-*Update*: Seb Rose and Gáspár Nagy have written a book on the __process driven__ model if you'd like to learn more: [Discovery: Explore behaviour using examples](http://bddbooks.com/)
+Seb Rose and Gáspár Nagy, who created the Discovery, Formulation and Automation model have written a book on the __process driven__ model if you'd like to learn more: [Discovery: Explore behaviour using examples](http://bddbooks.com/)